willierushrush/willierushrush.github.io/_posts/2021-03-13-classification-of-2-dimensional-orbifolds.md

 ## Euler Characteristic

-Let's assume that $O$ is a compact 2-D orbifold (possibly with boundary).
+Let's assume that $O$ is a compact 2-D orbifold (possibly with topological boundary).
 Recall (from [here](/posts/2021/02/orbifolds)) that every singularity of $O$ must be either a cone point, a corner reflector, or a mirror boundary.
 Endow $O$ with a finite CW complex structure such that every singular point and mirror boundary is a cell, so that each cell $c$ has a well-defined isotropy group $\Gamma(c)$.
 The **orbifold Euler characteristic** of $O$ is defined to be

 $$
 \chi(O) = \sum_{\text{cell} c} \frac{(-1)^{\text{dim(c)}}}{\vert \Gamma(c) \vert}.